shaligramk/shaligramk.github.io/posts/2017-12-21-up-and-running-with-selenium.md

 ##### Sauce API

 Sauce Labs has a dashboard where you can view tests.
-If you want the dashboard to contain any meaningful data:
+If you want the dashboard to contain any meaningful data, do the following:

 * Set the `name` parameter in `desired_capabilities` in the setup.
 Unfortunately a setup has no good way of knowing what method called it.
 I like to use `'%s.%s.?' % (__module__, __class__.__name__)`.